symfony/symfony-docs/notifier.rst

 `PagerDuty`_     ``symfony/pager-duty-notifier``       ``pagerduty://TOKEN@SUBDOMAIN``
 `Pushover`_      ``symfony/pushover-notifier``         ``pushover://USER_KEY:APP_TOKEN@default``
 ===============  ====================================  ==============================================================================

-.. versionadded:: 6.1

-    The Engagespot integration was introduced in Symfony 6.1.

-.. versionadded:: 6.3

-    The PagerDuty and Pushover integrations were introduced in Symfony 6.3.

-.. versionadded:: 6.4

-    The Novu, Ntfy and GoIP integrations were introduced in Symfony 6.4.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: